 Employers should check the laws within their jurisdiction.
 Depending on where they are, they may have to give advance notice before they lay off an employee, or, for example, may have to offer severance pay to their laid-off employees.

-Employers must determine if the Federal and State Worker Adjustment and Retraining Notification (WARN) Act will apply.
+Employers must determine whether the Federal and State Worker Adjustment and Retraining Notification (WARN) Act will apply.
 The WARN Act requires employers conducting a large-scale layoff to provide 60 days' notice to affected employees.

 An employer must also determine if the Older Workers Benefit Protection Act (OWBPA) applies.
 Employers may need to provide workers age 40 and over a consideration period of at least 21 days when one older worker is being dismissed, and 45 days when two or more older workers are being dismissed.
 Additionally, employees must receive a revocation period of at least seven days.